mstkgw/scALA/README.md

 # scALA

-This scALA pipeline is available for Linux.
+This single-cell amplified genome long-read assembly (scALA) pipeline had been developed to construct complete circular SAGs (cSAGs) from long-read single-cell sequencing data of uncultured bacteria.
+This pipeline is available for Linux.

 #### Requirment
 python >= 3.6